mailboxly/Po/README.md

     2. Hashed MP (sha256)
     3. Email address (optional)
     4. Recovery hint (optional)
-    5. ***Encrypted*** JSON document (*More on this soon.*)

 ### Organizing Passwords:

 The client maintains an array of account information objects.
-Each account information object corresponds to one account, and includes the account's username, password, email etc.

-The above array is not sent to the serve.
-It remains on the client in a variable, not in `localStorage` or `sessionStorage`.
+Each account information object corresponds to one account, and includes the account's username, password, email etc. This array is never sent to the serve.
+It remains on the client, in a variable.
+It is not stored in `localStorage` or `sessionStorage`.

 When a password is added, deleted or edited, the underlying array changes.
 The changed array is mapped to a JSON string, which is then encrypted using SJCL (AES encryption).
+The encryption password is the MP.
 Finally the encrypted JSON string is sent to the server.

 ## Running Po Locally

-You'll need the following:
-- Python 2.7
+All you need is Python 2.7 &  MongoDB 3.2.
-- MongoDB 3.2

 As yet, Po has not been tested with other versions of Python or MongoDB.
-None the less, we should expect it to *usually* work with other combinations too.
+None the less, we expect it to *usually* work with other combinations too.

-If you already have Python & MongoDB, the rest should be easy:
+Having installed Python and MongoDB:

 ```
 $ git clone https://github.com/mailboxly/po.git